 - Parents and grandparents are fine, but remember that (1) I have limited room in my vehicle, and (2) much of what we do requires substantial walking, often times through the woods.
 I want everyone to be safe and healthy.
 If you tend to get motion sickness, let me know.
 Some of these roads are winding and twisting.

 - Refrain from taking non-critical phone calls.
 When I’m with clients, I rarely accept an incoming phone call.
 I do that out of respect for the client’s time.
-Once, I had a client receiving and making calls nearly every ten minutes with a child.
+Once, I had a client receiving and making calls nearly every ten minutes with an adult child.
 I know you sometimes must take an urgent call, but please respect the attention I render by refraining from unnecessary calls.

 If we follow these suggestions, the property tour will be a much more pleasant experience, not to mention more productive.
 Your time is valuable, as is ours.
 So lets make the most of it by focusing on real estate when you visit.
 After all, isn’t that the goal?